TheGreenBeaver/smart-react-routing/README.md

 # smart-react-routing

-This tiny library is designed to organize the routing logic in an app using react-router.
+This tiny library is designed to organize the routing logic in an app using [React Router](https://v5.reactrouter.com/).

 ## Install